Water: Liquid water

 Liquid water is present on Earth, covering 71% of its surface.
 Liquid water is also occasionally present in small amounts on Mars.
-Scientists believe liquid water is present in the Saturnian moons of Enceladus, as a 10-kilometre thick ocean approximately 30–40 kilometres below Enceladus' south polar surface, and Titan, as a subsurface layer, possibly mixed with ammonia.
+Scientists believe liquid water is present in the Saturnian moons of Enceladus, as a 10-kilometre thick ocean approximately 30–40 kilometers below Enceladus' south polar surface, and Titan, as a subsurface layer, possibly mixed with ammonia.
 Jupiter's moon Europa has surface characteristics which suggest a subsurface liquid water ocean.
 Liquid water may also exist on Jupiter's moon Ganymede as a layer sandwiched between high pressure ice and rock.

 Water ice

 Water is present as ice on: